leny/meguiddo/README.md

 # meguiddo

-My old band.
+> My old band.
 Something I don't want to loose.
 Why not?

+* * *

+Yeah… why not.

+Just hosting a little website for this old, forgettable demo.
+Still… good memories.